Updated: Oct 21

-In the same way the Actor-Manager morphed into the Director, The Theatremaker is actually a concentrated version of the desires of the actor, an aggregation; and this seismic evolution/revolution was born from our exclusion from too parties, for when we should be the hosts, we have been appointed as the caterers.
-But now we roam freely, ignoring these imaginary firewalls; and not only have we found a new voice, we've also discovered that the Theatre itself needed us to change before it too became a pre-packaged circus by self-appointed lion tamers.
+In the same way the Actor-Manager morphed into the Director, The Theatremaker is actually a concentrated version of the desires of the actor - an aggregation, and this seismic evolution/revolution was born from our exclusion from too parties for when we should be the hosts, we have been appointed as the caterers.
+But now The Theatremaker roams freely, ignoring these (mostly) imaginary firewalls and not only have we found a new voice, we've also discovered that the Theatre itself needed us to change before it too became a pre-packaged circus by self-appointed lion tamers.

 Now we no longer spend our days waiting for permission to cross the rubicon to that utopian centre.
 No. We have walked off down the road and created our own industry; and us Jill and Jack of all trades are fast becoming the majority.

 Maybe one day our dirty ways will be studied in schools, paving the way for more like us?
 God, I hope not.
 How awful a day that would be to become an educated rebel.

 So, let it be known: the theatre has been re-occupied by its original tenant, The Maker of Theatre.
 And if you're craving some freedom, come join us off the radar and help plough up the stalls, erase an interval or two and tie some knots in the curtains.
 You'll learn on the job as you tear the tickets, serve the drinks, bring up the lights and then go break everyone’s heart with your self-penned aria.

-Yes, it's back to the old ways: make a show, sell a ticket, make money, make new show.
+Yes, it's back to the old ways: make a show, sell a ticket, make money and then make a new show.